ldpliu/acm-promt/README.md

 # Why
-Provide a tools to use ai to make ACM more easy to use.
+Provide a tools to use AI to make ACM more easy to use, and make the AI tool more accurate

 # acm-promt